jtietema/telegraph/README.md

 For trivial bugfixes you can just submit a pull request.
 For developing new features it's better to contact me first before starting with development.

-This currently on the TODO are:
+Things currently on the TODO are:

   * Notifications when receiving new messages
   * Downloading user avatars